Lovilo N. Holmes

-Lovilo N. Holmes (October 10, 1830 – May 7, 1914) was a soldier in the Union Army and recipient of the Medal of Honor during the American Civil War.
+Lovilo N. Holmes (October 10, 1830 – May 7, 1914) was an American soldier in the Union Army and recipient of the Medal of Honor during the American Civil War.

 Biography

-Holmes was born in Farmersville, New York in 1830.
+Holmes was born in Farmersville, New York, in 1830.
 During the Civil War he served as a First Sergeant in Company H of the 2nd Minnesota Volunteer Infantry Regiment.
 His medal was for actions at Nolensville, Tennessee on February 15, 1863.
 His citation reads "Was one of a detachment of 16 men who heroically defended a wagon train against the attack of 125 cavalry, repulsed the attack and saved the train."
 The medal was presented on September 11, 1897.
-He died in 1914 and is now buried in Glenwood Cemetery, Mankato, Minnesota.
+Holmes died in 1914 and is now buried in Glenwood Cemetery in Mankato, Minnesota.